How to Choose a Fish Oil: EPA vs. DHA - Lakeside Natural Medicine -Lakeside Natural Medicine

 How to Choose a Fish Oil: EPA vs. DHA

 Fish oil contains two omega-3 fatty acids, EPA and DHA.
 Many fish oil varieties concentrate EPA over DHA or vice versa.
-Here are the indications:
+Let me break it down:

 Indications for a Higher DHA Fish Oil